ingadhoc/stock/stock_orderpoint_manual_update/README.rst

 #.
 Improves performance when opening Replenishment menu allowing to filter replenishment rules showed and calculate the qty_to_order only for that filtered lines.
 #.
 Allow to filter by main supplier when opening replenishment menu in case there is a main supplier.
 #.
 Allow to sort the lines in replenishment view according to the forecast qty and the rotation columns.
 #.
-Add the filter "Negatives quantities".
+Add the filter "Negative Forecast".
-#.
-Improves performace when opening Replenishment menu.

 Installation
 ============

 To install this module, you need to:

 #.
-Only need to install the module
+Just install module.

 Configuration
 =============